Will Croatia’s latest shot at World Cup glory ease slowdown? | bne IntelliNews

 That was the second time Balkan tensions erupted in this year’s World Cup.
 Serbia also faces disciplinary action over a political banner hung in the national football team’s locker ahead of Serbia’s World Cup match with Brazil.
 The map showed a map of Serbia that included Kosovo, a former province that declared independence in 2008, and bore the caption “No Surrender”.

-There is further controversy off the pitch where former Miss Croatia Ivana Knoll has turned up in a variety of revealing outfits — including a low cut dress in the colours of the Croatian flag — to watch matches in conservative Qatar.
+There is further controversy off the pitch, where former Miss Croatia Ivana Knoll has turned up in a variety of revealing outfits — including a low cut dress in the colours of the Croatian flag — to watch matches in conservative Qatar.
 In other pictures posted on Instagram she poses in skimpy bathing costumes and bikinis, also with the distinctive red and white check pattern.